 Start with: Bachelor of Science in Architectural Studies, Bachelor of Science in Architecture (B.S.Arch), Bachelor of Arts in Architectural Studies (B.A.Arch), Bachelor of Engineering (B.E., B.Eng., or B.A.I.) as undergraduate degrees

-Earning a median pay of $134,730 per year as of 2016, architectural and engineering managers are tasked to plan and fulfill those plans and achieve goals in the company or organization they work for.
+Earning an annual salary of $152,350 per year, architectural and engineering managers are tasked to plan and fulfill those plans and achieve goals in the company or organization they work for.

-Research shows that demand for architectural and engineering managers is estimated to rise by 6% within the years 2016 and 2026.
+Research shows that demand for architectural and engineering managers is estimated to rise by 4% between the years 2020 and 2030.

 Airline and Commercial Pilot